+Home | Museum | Wanted | Advertising | Articles |

 crafted, beautifully photographed, and very informative site about calculating

-instruments, located in Hungary.
-Site is in Hungarian, but also presented
+instruments.
+Located in Hungary, th site is in Hungarian, but also presented

-in English.
-Link goes to English version of the site.
+in English with a link that goes to English version of the site.
 A large collection

 (over 300) of electronic calculators, including some fascinating early